kellty/EvoEqReg/README.md

-# Implementation of Spatial-temporal Regression with Evolution Equation Constraint
+# Implementation of Spatio-temporal Regression with Evolution Equation Constraint

 ## Data
 Fluorescence recovery after photobleaching (FRAP) data from [https://zenodo.org/records/3874218](https://zenodo.org/records/3874218) was used for this work.
 An *.RData* file in "***real_prep.zip***" was obtained after pre-processing by "***real_prep.R***".